 Personal protective equipment

 PPE is used by staff to minimise the risk of infection.
 PPE refers to a variety of barriers used to protect mucous membranes, airways, skin and clothing from contact with blood and body substances.
 This might include gloves, water impermeable aprons/gowns, masks, protective eyewear and footwear.

 The choice of appropriate PPE to include in a doctor’s bag is determined by the risk of infection and transmission-based precautions.
 At a minimum, your doctor’s bag requires PPE for standard precautions (gloves, gown, surgical mask and protective eyewear).
 Additional PPE could be provided if a pre-visit risk assessment indicates risk of transmission via the contact, droplet or airborne routes.

-More information on the use of PPE is available in the RACGP Infection prevention and control standards for general practices and other office-based and community-based practices (5th edition) at Section 1.4 – Precautions and Section 1.5 – Personal protective equipment.
+More information on the use of PPE is available in the RACGP Infection prevention and control guidelines at Section 3 – Personal protective equipment and Section 5 – Levels of precaution.

 Meeting each Indicator

 GP5.3 A Each of our GPs has access to a fully equipped doctor’s bag for routine visits and emergency care, containing the items listed under the Indicator